devtechxm/assignment/readme.rst

 -  Security measures taken

 ***************************************
-Marking will be done on fllowing basis
+Marking will be done on following basis
 ***************************************

 -  No. of features completed